rajindermavi/portfolio_management/README.md

 * **interactive_implementation** - Implements an interactive streamlit app, the app allows users to select a date range and set of stocks.
 [Give the interactive app a try.](https://mavi-portfolio-management.herokuapp.com/)

+## How to

+#### Get Data

+* portfolio_management/data/get_stock_list.ipynb: Gets list of stock symbols in the SP500 since 2011

+* portfolio_management/data/run_get_archive.ipynb: runs get_archive.py to get trading data for symbols collected above from 2011 to 2020
+*Data is stored at portfolio_management/data/archive_data/yf_data.dill*

+#### Training / testing

+* portfolio_management/dpm_agent_training.ipynb: Trains DeepPortfolio on data from 2011 to 2018.
+Data from 2019 is used as validation in training.

+* portfolio_management/agent_comparison.ipynb: Compares DeepPortfolio against classical agents using 2020 dataset.

 ## Details about the trading agents